lichaozhy/tjucs-airank-2025/document/benchmark/034bf6b5-dc18-45da-bfaf-337589125632/README.md

 ![alt text](assets/2-1.png)

 UniEQA, a new unified evaluation benchmark for EAI, is designed to evaluate MFMs in terms of 5 core capabilities with 12 detailed dimensions.
+The benchmark is established based on seven heterogeneous data sources, covering simulated and real-world scenarios.
+Additionally, it includes more realistic, diverse, and complex household tasks.

 ## Benchmark characteristics